CHBToken/chbtokenV5.x/README.md

 7. Verification explorer for signed files
 8. CHBT Trust Authority
 9. In Wallet direct purchase over credit card
-10. New CHBTokenDoc chain for online file storage for up to 1000MB per file
+10. New CHBTPaygate chain for online file storage for up to 1000MB per file
 11. Autoupdate feature
 12. New local file structure for signed files within appdata
 13. Option to open / browse signed files from the wallet